7 Business Process Improvement Techniques to Implement Now

 Created in the 1940s in Toyota factories, Kanban is a methodology that uses a visual system of To-Do, In Progress, and Completed cards.
 Also known as the “Just-in-Time (JIT) system,” this approach optimizes work while delivering quality results promptly.
 There are also several online tools that use this methodology.
 Some of the popular programs include Trello, Asana, Monday.com, and ProofHub.

-Business process management can lessen errors and delays while improving customer satisfaction.
+Business process improvement strategies can lessen errors and delays while improving customer satisfaction.
 Now, where do you begin?
-Here are 7 steps you can take to enhance your business process, cut waste, and boost efficiency.
+Here are 7 business process improvement steps you can take to enhance your business process, cut waste, and boost efficiency.

 Step 1: Identify What You Need to Change